doomb0t/School/README.txt

 |___/\___|_| |_|\___/ \___/|_| | .__/|_|  \___// |\___|\___|\__|___/
                                |_|           |__/
 This repository includes applications that I am writing while attending Portland Community College's computer science courses.
-I am just beginning to get my feet wet with source control and this is my first repository.
+Some of the programs are written entirely by me and others are built from starter code my instructors provided, where applicable I will try to note such things in the header of those files.